My genesis generative art collection.

 background depth

 As I experimented, I found that I could add more depth by slowly developing the background (simultaneously with the foreground).
 This made the clew members appear like they are emerging from—or even stuck within—the background.
-(See the medium and deep outputs for examples.)
+In order to execute this, and ensure the background didn't completely swallow the foreground, I had to increase the transparency for the background elements as they developed.

 frame